 Secondary liver cancer treatment

-The main treatment for secondary cancer in the liver is chemotherapy or a combination of surgery and chemotherapy.
-You may also be having treatment for the primary cancer or be offered palliative treatment.
+The main treatment for secondary liver cancer is chemotherapy or a combination of surgery and chemotherapy.

 Learn more about: